 On October 2, 2009, the Company entered into an Asset Purchase Agreement with SantoLubes Manufacturing, LLC ("SM") to sell the specialty chemical business of Blackman Uhler Specialties, LLC ("BU") for a purchase price of \$10,366,000, along with certain property, plant and equipment held by Synalloy Corporation for a purchase price of \$1,130,000, all located at the Spartanburg, SC location.
 The purchase price of approximately \$11,496,000, paid in cash, was equal to the approximate net book values of the assets sold as of October 3, 2009, the effective date of the sale, and the Company recorded a loss of approximately \$250,000 resulting primarily from transaction fees and other costs related to the transaction.
 Divesting BU's specialty chemicals business freed up resources and working capital to allow further expansion into the Company's metals businesses.
-The Company entered into a lease agreement with SM to lease office space in Spartanburg for corporate operations and had also entered into an outsourcing agreement with SM to provide SM with certain accounting and administration functions.
-During 2011, the Company terminated this office space lease agreement and the outsourcing agreement with SM.
+The Company entered into a lease agreement with SM to lease office space in Spartanburg for corporate operations and had also entered into an outsourcing agreement with SM.
 BU, along with Organic Pigment, LLC's pigment dispersion business ("OP"), which was sold on March 6, 2009, were both physically located at the Spartanburg facility.
 OP completed all operating activities at the end of the third quarter.
 As a result, these two operations, which were included in the Specialty Chemicals Segment, are being reported as discontinued operations.
-Sales of the two businesses totaled \$3,967,000 for the third guarter of 2009 and \$13,042,000 for the nine months of 2009.
+Sales of the two businesses to taled \$3,967,000 for the third quarter of 2009 and \$13,042,000 for the nine months of 2009.
 The Company has reclassified the operations of these disposed businesses to reflect discontinued operations in the financial statements for each of the years presented.